 “I’ve wanted to cut my hair for a really long time,” Mamet says about chopping her long locks into the shortest style she’s ever worn.
 “I felt really inspired and just decided to do it.”
 Her hairstylist Alex Polillo was on the same page.
 “He walked in and said ‘I don’t know why, but I have this burning desire to cut your hair short today’ before I even told him what I’d decided,” she says.

 Mamet prefaces our conversation about hair products with a warning: “Honestly, I rarely wash my hair,” she says.
-When she does lather up, it’s with Kiehl’s Superbly Smoothing Argan Shampoo ($18) and Conditioner ($18).
+When she does lather up, it’s with Kiehl’s Superbly Smoothing Argan Shampoo (discontinued) and Conditioner (discontinued).
 “It’s my favorite,” she says.

 “I use dry shampoo a lot and I love Bumble and bumble’s Surf Spray ($30), it gives my hair great texture,” Mamet says.
 “I like to keep it simple, I don’t let anyone use hairspray unless they really need it for the style, I just hate the sticky feeling.”

 This month isn’t the only time Mamet’s experimented with her locks: she spent her last hiatus from Girls as a blonde.
 “It’s really fun being a blonde,” she says.
 “I had to go back to brunette for the show, but I’m going to do it again soon.”